-We assumed significant environmental liabilities as part of the acquisition of the CSD assets and Teris LLC, and our financial condition and results of operations would be adversely affected if we were required to pay such liabilities more rapidly or in greater amounts than now estimated.
+We assumed significant environmental liabilities as part of our past acquisitions, in particular our acquisitions of the CSD assets in 2002 and of Teris LLC in 2006.
+Our financial condition and results of operations would be adversely affected if we were required to pay such liabilities more rapidly or in greater amounts than now estimated.

-We have accrued environmental liabilities, valued as of December 31, 2007, at approximately \$184.5 million, substantially all of which we assumed in connection with the acquisition of the CSD assets and Teris LLC.
-We calculate these liabilities on a present value basis in accordance with generally accepted accounting principles (which takes into consideration both the amount of such liabilities and the timing when it is projected that we will be required to pay such liabilities).
-We anticipate such liabilities will be payable over many years and that cash flows generated from our operations will generally be sufficient to fund the payment of such liabilities when required.
+We have accrued environmental liabilities, valued as of December 31, 2007, at approximately \$184.5 million, substantially all of which we assumed in connection with our acquisitions of substantially all of the assets of the Chemical Services Division, or "CSD," of Safety-Kleen Corp. in 2002 and of Teris LLC in 2006.
+In March 2008, we accrued an estimated \$2.6 million, subject to potential adjustment, of additional environmental liabilities as part of our acquisition of two solvent recycling facilities from Safety-Kleen Systems, Inc. We calculate these liabilities on a present value basis in accordance with generally accepted accounting principles (which takes into consideration both the amount of such liabilities and the timing when it is projected that we will be required to pay such liabilities).
+We anticipate our environmental liabilities will be payable over many years and that cash flows generated from our operations will generally be sufficient to fund the payment of such liabilities when required.
 However, events not now anticipated (such as future changes in environmental laws and regulations or their enforcement) could require that such payments be made earlier or in greater amounts than now estimated, which could adversely affect our financial condition and results of operations.

-If we are unable to obtain at reasonable cost insurance and financial assurances which are required for our operations, our business and results of operations would be adversely affected.
+If we are unable to obtain at reasonable cost insurance and financial assurances, which are required for our operations, our business and results of operations would be adversely affected.

 We purchase insurance, occasionally post bid and performance bonds and are required to provide substantial amounts of financial assurance to governmental agencies for potential closure and post-closure care of our licensed hazardous waste treatment facilities should those facilities cease operation.
 Our total estimated closure and post-closure costs requiring financial assurance by regulators as of December 31, 2007, was \$309.0 million for our U.S. facilities and \$15.7 million for our Canadian facilities.
-We have placed all of the required financial assurance through a qualified insurance company, Steadfast Insurance Company (a unit of Zurich Insurance N.A.).
-The U.S. facilities are insured with an insurance policy written by Steadfast Insurance Company which expires in September 2009.
-The Canadian facilities utilize surety bonds which expire in September and October of 2008.
-Our ability to continue conducting our operations could be adversely affected if we should become unable to obtain sufficient insurance, surety bonds and financial assurances at reasonable cost to meet our business and regulatory requirements in the future.
+We have placed all of the required financial assurance through a qualified insurance company, Steadfast Insurance Company (a unit of Zurich Insurance N.A.), or "Steadfast."
+The U.S. facilities are insured with an insurance policy written by Steadfast, which expires in September 2009.
+The Canadian facilities utilize surety bonds, which expire in September and October of 2008.
+Our ability to continue conducting our operations could be adversely affected if we became unable to obtain sufficient insurance, surety bonds or other financial assurances at reasonable cost to meet our business and regulatory requirements in the future.
 The availability of insurance could be affected by factors outside of our control as well as the insurers' or sureties' assessment of our risk.
+In addition, in order to obtain the financial assurance from Steadfast described above, Steadfast has required us to post an aggregate of \$73.5 million of letters of credit in favor of Steadfast.
+If we should become unable to obtain such letters of credit under our financial arrangements, we might be unable to obtain sufficient insurance or other financial assurances.